slackernews/slackernews/docs/docs/values.md

 When installing SlackerNews with Helm, you'll need to provide a values file that configures SlackerNews for your environment.
-You do not need to create a values file when isntalling on a VM, since the Admin Console will guide you through providing the required configuration.
+You do not need to create a values file when installing on a VM, since the Admin Console will guide you through providing the required configuration.

 !!!
 Note